stanwood/handbook/README.md

 #### Grill the boss

 Every week the MD invites one happy Woody to fly to Munich and spent an evening cooking and drinking.
-I did that with the latest batch of Wookies and selected Woodies over the last weeks, and I loved it.

 All expenses paid of course.

-As soon as we hit 52 team members, I will up this to 2x week.

 #### Meet a Woody

 If you want to meet a Woody in person, we are sponsoring the flight with up to 200€ and a stay at the hotel up to 100€.

-Sent me a direct message to the MD and explain, why you want to go.
+Send a direct message to the MD and explain why you want to go.

 We will be generous.